irjalbevalamibalfaszsagot/MJs_Dump_Pouch/README.md

 Derivatives must also be shared under APL-SA.

-# Credits & Thanks
+# Credits & Thanks in no particular order

 MJ – Original concept and development

-ACE & KAT Medical Teams – Compatibility & inspiration
+ACE & KAT & ACM devs – Compatibility & inspiration

 # Community Testers – Feedback and improvements